yongkim93/yongkim93.github.io/essays/project-squadify.md

 ---
 layout: essay
 type: essay
-title: Project Squadify: be a new squad member
+title: Project Squadify - be a new squad member
 date: 2017-09-07
 labels:
   - squadify